-So it’s your birthday and it’s time to celebrate.
-Whether it’s your 21st or your 30th it’s nice to mark the occasion with friends and family but with the tough times at the moment, a party may seem a frivolous indulgence.
-However as elaborate celebrations such as the Olympics and Diamond jubilee have proven, morale in a recession is vital and small celebrations of our own can improve our wellbeing at present and in the future.
+When it’s someone’s birthday, it should be celebrated.
+Perhaps it is your kid’s birthday; it’s nice to mark the occasion with friends and family.
+As elaborate celebrations such as the Olympics and Diamond Jubilee have proven, morale in a recession is vital and small celebrations of our own can improve our wellbeing at present and in the future.

-Before you start preparing your own bash consider writing a party budget.
+Before you start preparing for a bash, consider writing a party budget.
 Decide on spending limits for all aspects of the party whilst considering a few things to keep the cost down.

 Venue